 Lead the way to empower people, protect our planet and secure your profit

-If you can’t compete with the giants who have humongous advertising budgets, Cyber Monday may not give you much of an advantage.
-And since you value green hosting by RAIDBOXES, you’re probably taking other steps to help protect our planet anyway.
+If you can't compete with the giants who have huge advertising budgets, Cyber Monday might not give you much of an advantage.
+And since you value green hosting from Raidboxes, you're probably taking more steps to protect the planet anyway.

 So, before you jump on the price-dumping holiday sale bandwagon, I suggest you take a step back and see where you and your brand align with the idea behind excessive consumerism over the holidays.
 Ask yourself: “Is participating in Cyber Monday ‘on-brand’?”

 There are only three answers to this question: YES, NO and MAYBE SO.

 For example: If you regularly offer discounts, can compete with major online retailers and sell FMCG (Fast Moving Consumer Goods), Cyber Monday is probably a definite YES for you.
 In this case, you could still do your part for our planet and optimize your return policy, product descriptions, etc. to help your customers make a conscious choice so that they keep their products.

 If you answered “NO” or “MAYBE SO”, it’s advisable to not stay in the ‘Eco Bubble’ by ignoring these peak shopping days because of your ethical values.
 While that is reputable, this will not help you become a leader for change, let alone to sell your products.
 It will only hurt you in the long run and no one wants that.

 In this case, you have an incredible opportunity to turn that question around and ask yourself: “HOW can I participate without causing more harm?”.
 Whether you want to participate in these sales days or not, the tips below will help you and our planet.